(To download high res photos click on photo.)

 In addition, Boysen composed various orchestral, chamber and vocal works and music for harpsichord.
 His song cycle Schattenwind on texts from the eponymous collection of poems by German painter and writer Rainer Erhard Teubert has been premiered in March 2010 in Boysen’s home town Lübeck.
 For the Concert Series Oude Muziek Nieuw (Early Music New) he completed Bach’s St Mark Passion by composing all missing recitatives, turba-choirs and arias.
 The press wrote about this completion: “Finally a convincing alternative to all the other reconstructions.
 It is even a serious alternative to Bach’s own St John and St Matthew Passions.”

-Boysen’s works have been performed by Musica Poetica, Baroque Chamber Orchestra of Colorado, soloists of the Berlin Philharmonics and the Residentie Orchestra in The Hague, amongst others.
+Boysen’s works have been commissioned and performed by Musica Poetica (NL), Baroque Chamber Orchestra of Colorado (USA), soloists of Pratum Integrum (RU) of the Berlin Philharmonics (D) and the Residentie Orchestra in The Hague (NL), amongst others.

 Apart from his work as a performer, Boysen teaches at the Utrecht Conservatory.
 He is artistic director of concert organisation Musica Antica da Camera in The Hague.